2019 Leadership Institute Overview

 Instructor: Kent Castleman

-This session is focused on educating you on effective board stewardship and hopefully connect you with a board opportunity that you are passionate about.
+This session is focused on educating you on effective board stewardship and will connect you with a board opportunity that you are passionate about.
 You will learn the 10 most important things about serving on nonprofit boards and important questions to ask before joining a board.
-Afterwards, several local and national nonprofit organizations will be available for a speed networking event with an opportunity to join their board or a committee as an intern.
-A networking social hour with drinks included will follow this session.
+Afterwards, several local and national nonprofit organizations will be available for a speed-networking event with an opportunity to join their board or a committee as an intern.

 Location: Parkview Field (Suite Level Lounge)

-Invite your coworkers, family and friends to celebrate your accomplishments at this dual purpose hot spot/graduation!
+Invite your coworkers, family, and friends to celebrate your accomplishments at Leadership Institute graduation!
 Heavy hor d'oeuvres and cash bar will be available.
-This year's keynote speaker is Ben Miles, President of Parkview Regional Medical Center and Affiliates.

 Questions or Inquiries?
 E-mail email@example.com.